yesuko/wealth/README.md

 # wealth
 A savings app.
-Do you find yourself in situations where you wished that on the daily any income that comes your way a percentae should be kept aside, in accessible to you until a certain period set by you is reached.
+Do you find yourself in situations where you wished that on the daily any income that comes your way a percentage should be kept aside, inaccessible to you until a certain period set by you is reached.
 The waelth app is the solution you need.
 It has the capabilty to automatically (per your permission) to deduct new incomes from:
 - MoMo wallet